PALO ALTO ADULT SOCCER LEAGUE

 The intents and purposes of the creation, enforcement, and/or exercise of any PAASL disciplinary policy stated herein are to (a) protect players, referees, and any other individuals, (b) foster a safe and enjoyable experience for participants, (c) avoid any potential liability, and (d) maintain the good reputation of the League in Palo Alto and surrounding communities, including protection of the PAASL brand, the facilities it utilizes, and the service provider(s) it employs (e.g. referees).

 Referees are to be given full authority and control over any match for which they are employed, contracted, or otherwise control under PAASL direction.
-While players may submit referee complaints to PAASL,
+While players may submit referee complaints to PAASL, on-field decisions must be honored, and referee decisions will be presumed affirmed by the Board.
+PAASL strives for consistency but also recognizes referees are individuals and may differ in rule interpretation, strictness or leniency, or level of involvement with players beyond active game duties.

 III.
 BOD Investigative Powers and Scope of Authority